rahul-raj/Java-Deep-Learning-Cookbook/README.md

 # Java Deep Learning Cookbook

 This is a code repository for the upcoming book "Java Deep Learning cookbook" sponsored by Packt Publishing.
 We use and promote **deeplearning4j** library for all use-cases in this book.
 Cookbook will be released on or before September 2019 and codebase will be updated as the book progresses.
+README sections will be updated accordingly.

 # Build